Access for Persons with Disabilities

 - Damage to the brain, liver, heart, digestive and immune systems.

 - Accidents/unwanted sexual activity due to impaired judgment and coordination.

 - Increased risk of hypertension, heart disease, cancer, mental illness, other diseases and death.

-Referral options are available through Counseling Services for students who think they, or a family member or a friend are at risk of drug or alcohol abuse.
-An environment which allows students to openly discuss substance abuse problems without fear of reprisal will be maintained.
-The College maintains a close working association with local community agencies that provide counseling and treatment of substance abuse.
+Referral options are available through Counseling Services for students who think they, or a family member or a friend are at risk of a substance use disorder.
+An environment which allows students to openly discuss substance use problems without fear of reprisal will be maintained.
+The College maintains a close working association with local community agencies that provide counseling and treatment of substance use.

 Memorandums of Agreement have been signed to coordinate services between Germanna and local Community Services Boards.
 Information about these agencies and their services is available in Counseling Services or can be found online under Community Resources https://www.germanna.edu/counseling-services/community-resources/.

 Sanctions and Penalties:

 The Germanna Community College Police Department will strictly enforce violations of these statues.
 The department also maintains a collaborative working relationship with local and state law enforcement authorities to assist with enforcing violations of these statutes.